VujevicStipe/Volunteers/README.md

 - **Fetching Data**: The website fetches the list of activities, volunteers, and organizations from the server.
 - **Deleting Data**: Users and administrators can delete activities and organizations.
 - **Editing Data**: Users can edit the details of activities and organizations.

-## Hosting

-- **Website**: The website is hosted on Netlify at [https://reliable-capybara-596906.netlify.app/](https://reliable-capybara-596906.netlify.app/).
-- **JSON Server**: The JSON Server is hosted on Render at [https://volunteers-jsonserver.onrender.com/](https://volunteers-jsonserver.onrender.com/).

 ## Contributing